jordaniza/nix-config/README.md

 - [] Sync Brave profiles -> easiest to do this manually and takes a few seconds
 - [] Authorize Bitwarden, Github
 - [] Login to Google accounts where relevant
+- [] Install npm globals (TODO: fix)

+# NPM Globals

+Atm we have an issue that NPM globals not available as packages can't easily be added.
+We fix this by allowing globals to be installed in /home and changing the npm path.

+There's a startup script that runs but if you enable it, it will run on boot every time - this adds ~5mins to boot.
+We can conditionally run it but some issues with that.
+For now you can just run the command as it's 1 package but as this grows we will need a proper solution.

+-- os

+206 2024-08-10 00:18:28
+207 2024-08-10 00:19:19

+-- hm

+162 2024-08-10 00:18:31
+163 2024-08-10 00:19:32